AISC Publications Home

 Overviews of Urbanism

-• The Yaqui of Guadalupe, Arizona: A Century of Cultural Survival throught Trilingualism by Octaviana V. Trujillo
+• The Yaqui of Guadalupe, Arizona: A Century of Cultural Survival through Trilingualism, by Octaviana V. Trujillo

 Urban Communities Defined, Structures and Examples